bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 3. Generate the file through trinity/scripts/struct_extract.py.

 ### Modify trinity
-*   Call syscall through c library
+*   Call syscall through C library
 *   Add the missing struct in syscall
 *   Add jprobe hooks for capturing the arguments of syscall
 *   Add or Change some output message for script